ErumMushtaq/CroMo-Mixup/Readme.md

     d) Hard (one class based increments)

 3. May be (include one type of class in one batch and compare to 1)
+4. We need to tune Linear Classifier, it seems like not performing optimal